Summer Marching Page...

 Thinking about Marching?

 As soon as you begin to consider joining, you should contact the director.
 She will call you at her earliest convenience.
 Include your name and phone with best time to call, student’s name, age and musical experience along with each instrument and number of years played.
 Requirements for musicians and non-musicians follow.

 The Patriot Auxiliary is for non-musicians.
-Adults who march in the parade(s), Little Patriots and student guards, all wear the Dress Code black and white as well as the marching hat.
+All adults who march in the parade(s), Little Patriots and student guards, all wear the Dress Code black and white as well as the marching hat.
 The Patriot Auxiliary includes –

-1. Adults willing to help with the marching band as needed, including but not limited to:
+1. Adults willing to help with the marching band as needed.
+Jobs descriptions and the sign-up link can